+86 1510-529-7925 [email protected]

 The shutter button is not great on my version of the camera.
 It just feels weird and almost soft.
 No one else has mentioned this on the internet so I am thinking it might just be my version, but it does suck.

-I shot a few images into the sun, and like most film shots, shooting into the sun, you tend to lose some contrast and the lens can flare a little.
-I don’t have a lens hood for this camera, if I did maybe that would help but the flaring is not terrible and I would shoot into the sun again with it.
+I shot a few images into the sun, and like most film shots, you tend to lose some contrast and the lens can flare a little.
+I don’t have a lens hood for this camera—if I did, maybe that would help—but the flaring is not terrible, and I would shoot into the sun again with it.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review